Flevy Management Insights Q&A

 Joseph Robinson | Total Productive Maintenance

-This article provides a detailed response to: How can TPM be integrated with other operational excellence methodologies like Lean and Six Sigma?
-For a comprehensive understanding of Total Productive Maintenance, we also include relevant case studies for further reading and links to Total Productive Maintenance best practice resources.
+This article provides a detailed response to: How Can TPM Be Integrated With Lean and Six Sigma?
+[Complete Guide] For a comprehensive understanding of Total Productive Maintenance, we also include relevant case studies for further reading and links to Total Productive Maintenance templates.

-TLDR Integrating TPM with Lean and Six Sigma enhances Operational Excellence by aligning equipment reliability, process efficiency, and quality improvement, supported by strategic planning and employee engagement.
+TLDR Integrating TPM (Total Productive Maintenance) with Lean and Six Sigma improves operational excellence by focusing on (1) equipment reliability, (2) process efficiency, and (3) quality control, driving measurable productivity gains.

 Before we begin, let's review some important management concepts, as they relate to this question.